 100 Hawthorne Ave., in Grant Park, South Milwaukee

-Ferch's offers sandwiches, burgers and a daily fish fry in addition to their well-known custard, which is mixed to order on a chilled marble board.
+Ferch's offers sandwiches, burgers and a daily fish fry in addition to its well-known custard, which is seems especially tasty at the beach.

 Fred's Frozen Custard & Grill

 For more than 40 years, folks have been frequenting this small neighborhood grill for great made-to-order carryout and delicious frozen custard.
 The shop – remodeled in spring 2020 under new ownership – also features jumbo burgers on brioche buns, Chicago-style hotdogs and Italian beef sandwiches.
 The custard has also gotten a big upgrade, from a mere 3.5 percent milkfat to a much more appropriate 10 percent.

 9555 S. Howell Ave., Oak Creek, (414) 571-9889

 5502 Washington Ave., Mount Pleasant, (262) 635-5030

 A place that offers tasty food, from classic burgers to super sundaes and kabobs, Georgie Porgie's has some of the best custard around.
 The Mount Pleasant location looks like a giant treehouse inside.

 So very little about Gilles has changed since Mr. Paul Gilles opened the custard stand in 1938, including just two ownership changes.
 It's old school to the bone, and still a regular stop for retired Major League Baseball Commissioner Bud Selig.
 Custard is king, of course, but we also love "Those Things," which are exclusive Gilles treats made with vanilla custard on top of a homemade peanut butter cookie and then dipped in chocolate, and served on a stick.
 Yea, baby.
 Good stuff.

 7233 W. Lincoln Ave., West Allis, (414) 541-7580